TheNewNormal/kube-solo-osx/README.md

 Zero to Kubernetes development environment
 ---------------

-**Kube-Solo for Mac OS X** is a Mac Status bar App which works like a wrapper around the [corectl](https://github.com/TheNewNormal/corectl) command line tool (it makes easier to control [xhyve](https://github.com/xhyve-xyz/xhyve) based VMs) and bootstraps Kubernetes on a standalone [CoreOS](https://coreos.com) VM machine.
+**Kube-Solo for macOS** is a Mac Status bar App which works like a wrapper around the [corectl](https://github.com/TheNewNormal/corectl) command line tool (it makes easier to control [xhyve](https://github.com/xhyve-xyz/xhyve) based VMs) and bootstraps Kubernetes on a standalone [CoreOS](https://coreos.com) VM machine.

-Also there is [Kube-Cluster for OS X](https://github.com/TheNewNormal/kube-cluster-osx) App (master + 2 nodes)
+Also there is [Kube-Cluster for macOS](https://github.com/TheNewNormal/kube-cluster-osx) App (master + 2 nodes)

 **Includes:** [Helm](https://helm.sh) - The Kubernetes Package Manager